Examples:

 Rules

-A live cell that has fewer than two live neighbors dies from loneliness.
+A live cell that has fewer than 2 live neighbors dies from loneliness.

-A live cell that has more than three live neighbors dies from overcrowding.
+A live cell that has more than 3 live neighbors dies from overcrowding.

-A live cell that has two or three live neighbors stays alive.
+A live cell that has 2 or 3 live neighbors stays alive.

-A dead cell that has exactly three live neighbors becomes alive.
+A dead cell that has exactly 3 live neighbors becomes alive.

 import os